dfsp-spirit/freesurferformats/README.md

 # freesurferformats
-GNU R package to read and write FreeSurfer neuroimaging file formats.
+GNU R package to read and write (not only) FreeSurfer neuroimaging file formats.

 ![Vis](./vignettes/rgl_brain_aparc.jpg?raw=true "An aparc brain atlas visualization, created with the fsbrain R package.")